Housing Benefit Appeal

 - Do you think that we should backdate your claim?
 That is, should we give you benefit from an earlier date?

 - Do you believe that we should not ask you to pay back an overpayment of benefit?
-An overpayment is an amount you have received, but one which we now say you were not entitled to
+An overpayment is an amount you have received, but one which we now say you were not entitled to.

-Appealing against a housing benefit decision
+Appealing against our housing benefit decision

 Benefit is a legal right.
-If you think we have got it wrong, do not be afraid to challenge our decision.
+If you think we have it wrong, do not be afraid to challenge our decision.
 The appeal process will not cost you anything.

 Challenging a housing benefit decision